Tbalta/azurite-cs/README.md

 (translate ('+' a b) ("any" "any" "any") (azur "" "{a} + {b}")) (// Please do not the ')
 ```
-When the parameter is between single quote, like `'+'` it will be matched with any expression that is an atom.
+When the parameter is between single quote, like `'+'` it will be matched with any atom expression.
 The following lines will be matched:
 ```lisp
 (+ 2 3) (// +: +, a: 2, b: 3)
 (- 2 3) (// +: -, a: 2, b: 3)